 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act was enacted in response to the COVID-19 pandemic.
 The CARES Act, among other things, accelerates a company's ability to recover Alternative Minimum Tax ("AMT") refundable credits that otherwise could have been claimed in 2020 and 2021, to 2018 and 2019, with an option to elect recovery of the full credit amount for 2018.
-The Company has elected to apply the AMT refundable credit provision of the CARES Act and has reclassified \$1.3 million of AMT credits from Deferred income taxes, net as of December 28, 2019 to Prepaid expenses and other assets as of January 2, 2021.
-The CARES Act also includes a technical correction wherein qualified improvement property placed in service in 2018 and after is eligible for 100% bonus depreciation.
-This provision of the CARES Act resulted in an increase in our NOL carry-forwards with an offsetting increase in our gross deferred tax liability relating to property and equipment of approximately \$25.0 million (\$6.4 million tax impact) as of January 2, 2021.
-In addition, as a result of the employee retention credits made available under the CARES Act for U.S. associates the Company recognized \$0.4 million as a reduction to costs of services and plans, and \$4.4 million as a reduction to SG&A during fiscal year 2020.
+In addition, as a result of the employee retention credits made available under the CARES Act for U.S. associates the Company recognized \$0.4 million as a reduction to costs of products, \$6.2 million as a reduction to costs of services and plans, and \$4.4 million as a reduction to SG&A during fiscal year 2020.
 The Company recognizes government grants for which there is a reasonable assurance of compliance with grant conditions and receipt of credits.
-We elected to offset credits recognized under the CARES against payroll taxes that would otherwise be payable.
+Amounts receivable under the CARES Act were \$9.0 million as of December 31, 2022 and \$0.0 million as of January 1, 2022.
+We elected to offset credits recognized under the CARES Act against payroll taxes that would otherwise be payable as of January 1, 2022.